 The Word Of God

-The Bible is our primary source for how God operates.
+The Bible is our primary source of how God operates.
 It is our window into the Way of God.
-Therefore, if we read and understand the scriptures and practice what we learn, then we will be able to do many things that we couldn’t do with our own strength, such as mental power or will power.
-It is also crucial that you genuinely desire to live according to God’s Way else your reading and studying will be in vain or to simply produce a "bible head."
+Therefore, if we read and understand the scriptures and practice what we learn, then we will be able to do many things that we couldn?t do with our own strength, such as mental power or will power.
+It is also crucial that you genuinely desire to live according to God?s Way else your reading and studying will be in vain or to simply produce a “bible head.”

 Fellowship With God